bdsmgeek/.com/shibari/resources/README.md

-# My collection of Shibari/Kinbaku resouces
+# My collection of Shibari/Kinbaku resources

 If you notice anything that needs to be updated [please open a issue!](https://github.com/bdsmgeek/.com/issues/new)